-- Preference will be given to those who have had little or NO experience in the U.S. or outside of their home countries.
+- Preference will be given to those who have had little or NO experience in the United States or outside of their home countries.

-- Applicants must be committed to return directly to their home country after the completion of the program.
+- Applicants are required to return directly to their home country after the completion of the program.

 - Applicants are over 18 years of age (if you are currently 17 years old, you can still apply for the program).
 At the start of the program participants must be 18.